Get all the latest data for Cabo San Lucas

 Do I need a specific visa to buy property in Cabo San Lucas right now?

-You do not need a specific visa to buy property in Cabo San Lucas, and yes, you can legally sign a purchase agreement while in Mexico on a tourist visa.
+You normally do not need a special Mexican visa to buy property in Cabo San Lucas in June 2026, and many foreign buyers can buy while visiting as tourists.

 Does buying property help me get residency and citizenship in Cabo San Lucas in 2026?

-As of early 2026, buying property in Cabo San Lucas does not automatically grant you Mexican residency or citizenship, and Mexico does not have a "golden visa" program that awards residency based on real estate investment alone.
+As of June 2026, buying property in Cabo San Lucas does not automatically give you Mexican residency or citizenship.

 Can I legally rent out property on my visa in Cabo San Lucas right now?

-You do not need to live in Mexico to rent out your Cabo San Lucas property, and many foreign owners manage rentals remotely through local property management companies that handle tenant communications, maintenance, and tax withholding.
+You do not normally need to live in Mexico to rent out a Cabo San Lucas property, and many foreign owners use a local property manager instead.

 We cover everything there is to know about buying and renting out in Cabo San Lucas here.